pander92/TTRPGScheduler/README.md

 /api/Player:
--GET requests produce a list of playerIds and associated names
+-GET requests produce a list of playerIds and associated names -DELETE requests delete a player and associate attendance responses.
+Request must send playerId in the body of the player to be deleted.

 /api/ProposedSession:
 -GET requests produce a list of VIABLE sessions (sessions have a viability boolean that should be flipped when a player indicates they are not available)